Lone Peak Glacier Peak Review

 Our Analysis and Test Results

 Utilizing the classic hook-and-strap design, this pannier is very simple to attach and doesn't require any additional hardware.
 It may take a few tries and a bit of adjusting to get the perfect mounting spot on your rack, but we're confident that this bag is capable of staying secure on pretty much every setup out there.
-While there isn't any way to adjust the elastic strap that holds the bottom loop in place, the hooks up top have a plastic collar that helps to keep them locked onto your rack, a very simple and surprisingly effective feature.
+The plastic mounting hooks up top have a plastic collar that helps to keep them locked onto your rack, a very simple and surprisingly effective feature.

-Perhaps the greatest strength of this mounting system is how quickly it stows away when you transition into backpack mode.
+Perhaps the greatest strength of the mounting system on the Glacier Peak is how quickly it stows away when you transition into backpack mode.
 There are zippers on either side of the back panel that zip down to expose the backpack straps.
-This also allows you to roll down the back panel and mounting hardware so that it stays secure and out of the way while being worn on your back.
+This also allows you to roll down and clip away the back panel and mounting hardware so that it stays secure and out of the way while the pack is worn on your back.

-Lone Peak claims that the Glacier Peak has a total capacity of 1000 cubic inches.
-We think this might be a little off because when compared to the Banjo Brothers Backpack Pannier (1100 cubic inches), the Glacier Peak has significantly less storage.
-We were still able to fit a 13-inch laptop and a change of clothes in the main storage compartment, but the relatively small size of this bag makes it difficult to pull off a typical daily carry.
+Lone Peak claims that the Glacier Peak has a total storage capacity of 1000 cubic inches, but we think this may be a little off in the real world, based on comparing the storage capabilities with other similarly sized panniers.
+We were still able to fit a 13-inch laptop and a change of clothes in the main storage compartment, but the relatively small overall size of this bag makes it difficult to pull off a typical daily carry.

-Because of several extra pockets and compression straps on the side, the Glacier Peak isn't a total strikeout when it came to storage.
+Because of several extra pockets and compression straps on the outside, the Glacier Peak isn't a total strikeout when it comes to storage.
 The external pockets are handy for holding keys, electronics, water, and other items that you may want to keep accessible.
-Additionally, the compression straps help to keep you low-profile and can also help to secure extra items to the outside of the bag.
-We were also impressed by the attention to detail on the inside of the pannier which featured a laptop sleeve that was padded on both sides.
+Additionally, the compression straps help you keep a low profile and can also help to secure extra items to the outside of the bag.
+We are also impressed by the attention to detail on the inside of the pannier which features a laptop sleeve that is padded on both sides.

 Being a relatively small brand that is committed to quality and domestic production, Lone Peak exhibits a great deal of craftsmanship in their bags.
-Upon first inspection, you can feel that the Glacier Peak Backpack + Pannier is built with the very same scrupulous standards of construction.
-The nylon Cordura exterior is not only water resistant but also capable of resisting abrasion.
+Upon first inspection, you can instantly feel that the Glacier Peak is built with the very same scrupulous standards of construction.
+The Cordura nylon exterior is not only water-resistant but also capable of resisting abrasion.
 And if that isn't enough protection, certain areas like the top flap and bottom corners feature extra support in way of plastic inserts and tarpaulin coatings.

 Beyond burly materials, this bag also has meticulously sewn seams and quality hardware.
-Even on rough trails with lots of overgrowth, the Glacier Peak Backpack + Pannier remained tough and resilient to the conditions we faced.
+Even on rough trails with lots of overgrowth, the Glacier Peak remained tough and resilient to the conditions we faced.
 One potential weakness in this area is that the plastic mounting hooks are pretty lightweight and seem like they could be worn down or damaged after extended use.
 If this bag doesn't stand up to your abuse, Lone Peak backs it up with a lifetime warranty that protects against manufacturing defects and failures in materials.

-While it didn't perform as well as some of the touring models, the Glacier Peak pannier provided just enough protection from rain and road spray to deem it a decent candidate for commuting in marginal weather but doesn't provide the protection of other models with roll-top closures and higher-end waterproof materials.
-It has a water-resistant liner that is capable of keeping the internal contents from getting completely soaked.
-However, we did notice some moisture near the bottom of the bag after extended periods of wet riding.
+The Glacier Peak pannier provides just enough protection from rain and road spray to deem it a decent candidate for commuting in marginal weather but doesn't provide the protection of other models with roll-top closures and higher-end waterproof materials.
+It has a water-resistant liner that is capable of keeping the internal contents from getting completely soaked, but we did notice some moisture near the bottom of the bag after extended periods of wet riding.
 This was likely due to the external material becoming waterlogged and then coming in contact with the liner material.

-The top flap that covers the cinch-style closure helps to keep water from entering in the top part of the bag, but this material is unfortunately not waterproof.
-Nor is the drawstring closure.
+The top flap that covers the drawstring-style closure helps to keep water from entering in the top part of the bag, but this material is unfortunately not waterproof, nor is the drawstring closure.
 When completely submerged, the contents of this bag will get completely soaked.
 Though, a bonus is that the bottom of the bag has some built-in tarpaulin reinforcements that help to keep water out, even if just for the ride home.

 Ease of Use

-This backpack-style pannier was remarkably easy to use.
-Of all the convertible panniers in this review, the Glacier Peak had the least amount of guesswork when it came to installation, conversion, and daily use.
-Right outta-the-box, it was clear how this bag was intended to function.
+This backpack-style pannier is remarkably easy to use.
+Of all the convertible panniers in this review, the Glacier Peak has the least amount of guesswork when it comes to installation, conversion, and daily use.
+Right out of the box, it becomes clear exactly how this bag is intended to function.
 Down to even the most minute details, it is clear that Lone Peak thought of user-friendliness when designing this pannier.

-The only reason the Glacier Peak didn't receive a higher score in this category was due to its limited storage.
+The only reason the Glacier Peak doesn't receive a higher score in this category is due to its limited storage.
 While it may seem unfair to knock points from this category when storage is scored independently, we felt that the limited capacity of this bag might limit commuters from actually using this bag during their daily routines.
 Overall, we also scored backpack panniers slightly lower than traditional panniers because of the inevitable extra time required to transition between backpack and pannier.

-We really liked using this bike bag.
-It was attractive, comfortable, and effortless to attach to the rack.
-If it had greater capacity and a bit more reliable weatherproofing, this pannier would be a real winner.
+We really liked using this bike bag with its simple mounting system, quick backpack transitions, and lightweight construction.
+If it had greater capacity and a bit more reliable weatherproofing, the Glacier Peak Pannier + Backpack would be a real winner.
 But alas, we are left desiring a bit more from this boutique-branded backpack pannier.